Are you struggling to find financing for your small business? Have you tried everything, and nothing has worked? Well, here’s a new option.

 In addition, the lender typically has a right to set off amounts due to outstanding balances on other types of loans.
 For example, if the borrower cannot make payments on a line of credit, the lender can use the unpaid balance to offset the amount owed on the accounts receivable loan.

 The most common form of accounts receivable financing is the revolving line of credit.
-A revolving line of credit allows businesses to borrow up to a certain limit.
+A revolving line of credit allows businesses to borrow up to a specific limit.
 Because the amount borrowed is limited, the borrower’s ability to repay the loan depends on how much cash remains after paying other expenses.

 What Kinds of Accounts Receivable Backed Loans Exist?